-What to expect: Upload your fully formatted dissertation/thesis draft to ProQuest.
-GEPA will review & send feedback via Kuali.
+What to expect:

-- Add contact information & upload dissertation/thesis PDF in ProQuest. - All details in ProQuest (including PDF) can be revised after the pre-check.
+- Upload your fully formatted dissertation/thesis draft to ProQuest. - In ProQuest, add contact information & upload dissertation/thesis PDF. - All details in the ProQuest submission (including dissertation/thesis PDF) can be revised after the pre-check. - GEPA will review within 1 week & send feedback via Kuali. - There is no Zoom or in-person meeting.